 By wearing OxiWear, patients can continuously monitor their oxygen levels and get medical help in an emergency situation.

 OxiWear has secured multiple U.S. and international patents for its design and utility.
 Ms. Fernando won pitch competitions, including Georgetown University’s Entrepreneurship Competition – Bark Tank (2019) and TiE Global Women’s Pitch Competition – TiE DC Chapter (2021).

 OxiWear participated in two accelerators in 2021 – MassMEDIC IGNITE and the LEAD Sports & Health Tech Accelerator in Lake Nona, Florida.
 Additionally, the company closed its pre-seed funding round at $1.25M.

 Josh Hile // Citizen Mint

-Prior to Citizen Mint, Josh was the Director of Investment Strategy & Research at Laird Norton Wealth Management, a $16 billion registered investment advisor (RIA) headquartered in Seattle, WA.
+Before embarking on his journey with Citizen Mint, Josh held the esteemed role of Director of Investment Strategy & Research at Laird Norton Wealth Management, an influential registered investment advisor (RIA) overseeing $16 billion, nestled in the heart of Seattle, WA.

 About Citizen Mint

 Citizen Mint serves as the bridge between impact-driven investors and promising ventures in the realms of affordable housing and renewable energy, generating returns for both your financial portfolio and our planet’s well-being.

 While investment in private markets is often reserved for a select few, Citizen Mint has dismantled these barriers to make it an inclusive endeavor for everyone.
 Their commitment lies in curating investments that wield positive impacts on both societal and financial fronts.